-Merriam-Webster surprisingly says that both are ok.
+Merriam-Webster surprisingly says that both are acceptable pronunciations.

-We drink the Espresso Roast from Blue Star Coffee Roasters which is based in Twisp, Washington in the beautiful Methow Valley.
+We drink the Espresso Roast from Blue Star Coffee Roasters which is based in Twisp, Washington in the Methow Valley.

 - Cocktail shaker

-- 1 ounce strong espresso, chilled
+- 1 ounce strong espresso slightly cooled to avoid burns

 - 1 ounce Tanqueray or other dry gin